shimaore/black-metal/agent.coffee.md

 For on-hook we need to call the agent.

         onhook_call = await @get_onhook_call()

         if onhook_call?
-          debug 'Agent.originate_to_agent: trying to create a new onhook call when one already exists', @key, onhook_call.key return reason: 'duplicate-onhook-call'
+          debug.dev 'Agent.originate_to_agent: trying to create a new onhook call when one already exists', @key, onhook_call.key return reason: 'duplicate-onhook-call'

         agent_call = new @Call make_id()